 Storm Activity from 1901-2012

-During storms and hurricanes residents of the Virgin Islands secure personal belongings and homes and wait out the winds and rains.
+During tropical storms and hurricanes residents of the Virgin Islands secure personal belongings and homes and wait out the winds and rains.
 Hurricane warnings and watches are given by government and news agencies as the storms approach is monitored.
-The last major hurricane that affected the islands was Hurricane Marilyn in 1995.
-Previously there was Hurricane Hugo in 1989.
-There have been smaller hurricanes and storms that have impacted the USVI in more recent years but none as severe as Hurricanes Marilyn and Hugo.
+The most recent hurricanes affecting the islands were Hurricanes Irma and Maria in September 2017; Hurricane Marilyn in 1995; and Hurricane Hugo in 1989.
+There have been smaller hurricanes and storms that have impacted the USVI during this time as well.